 Overview

-For Switchgrass, I wanted to use a simple, sector-based approach for track representation.
+For Switchgrass, I wanted to use a simple, sector-based approach to represent a model of the track for our AI-driven friends (or enemies) to follow.

 - 2D Track Representation: simplifies math required while sufficient for my racetrack